Sagnac and Mashhoon effects in graphene: Sagnac and Mashhoon effects for Dirac quasiparticles

 where the intrinsic spin is now projected along the $z$ axis, which is the axis of rotation.

 Similarly to the ansatz \eqref{ans-tube} of the previous case, we look for stationary solutions in the rotating frame in the form

 where $\omega_0$ is a constant frequency, and $q_+ > q_-$ and $\chi_\pm$ are independent of $t$.
-Similarly to the case of nanotube, in the treatment of the Sagnac effect, the wave function need not satisfy periodic angular boundary conditions, and our parameters $q_\pm$ are continuous.
+As in the case of nanotube, in the treatment of the Sagnac effect, the wave function need not satisfy periodic angular boundary conditions, and our parameters $q_\pm$ are continuous.